 Toss the cooked pasta in with the sauce to combine your brie mac and cheese!

-If you want a baked brie mac and cheese, simply grease a baking dish and pour in your pasta.
+For this macaroni and cheese with brie recipe, simply grease a baking dish and pour in your pasta.
 Top with breadcrumbs or crushed Ritz Crackers and broil for 5 minutes (or longer if you want even crispier pasta noodles) and you are done!

 I love serving this pasta with a side of Homemade Garlic Breadsticks if you are looking for double carbs!